uswds/uswds-site/_components/input-mask/guidance/implementation.md

 <h3>Error handling</h3>

 {:.usa-content-list }
-The input mask utilizes screen reader friendly logic to gently notify a user if the character they typed is incorrect.
+The input mask utilizes screen reader-friendly logic to gently notify a user if the character they typed is incorrect.
 The Preview section above illustrates this.

 {:.usa-content-list }
 <h3>Available format characters</h3>